Mounted Companies (Légion étrangère)

 The Legion Mounted Companies were infantry companies from the French Foreign Legion mounted on mules.
 While the infantry was very efficient in the Aurès, Kabylie and other mountainous regions, they were slowed when the terrain became flat in the desert.
 At the end of the 19th century, the 2nd Foreign Regiment (2e REI) set the mounted companies on foot in order to allow these infantry to move over long distances while avoiding fatigue.

-Horses could not move for long distances in the desert without water supply, accordingly, others means of movement were required.
+Horses could not move for long distances in the desert without water supply, therefore others means of movement were required.

 Origin and history since 1881

 At the end of 1880, in Algeria, French troops started to occupy the oasis in the south, around the Saharan border.
 However, these forward operating posts had to be filled with supplies which made the convoys supplying them a target.

 The first Legion mule mounted unit was created by colonel de Négrier, regimental commander of the 2nd Foreign Regiment in 1881 during launching of combat columns.
 On 14 December 1881, 50 Legionnaires mounted on mules brought back the first victories.

 In 1913, the 3rd Mounted Company of the 2nd Foreign Regiment became the Mounted Company of Morocco (Compagnie Montée du Maroc), forming a corps.
 During the war, the corps was in charge of maintaining the security of communication between Fès and Taza (Taza).
 Assigned to the 3rd Foreign Regiment on 15 November 1920, the corps was reassigned to 2e REI on 1 January 1922, and reassumed the original designation.

 On 1 October 1923, the Mounted Company of Morocco became the 1st Mounted Company of the 2e REI, following the creation of a second mounted company at the corps of the infantry regiment.
 Designated as Mounted Company of the 2e REI on 1 October 1930, the company stationed at Ksar-ès-Souk at the end of the pacification of Morocco.
 From that date, a part of these mounted units would be motorized.

 On 1 January 1950, the last Compagnie Montée, of the 4th Foreign Regiment was dissolved at Ksar-es-Souk.